 Criteria Name Professional Qualifications and Experiences Independence Situation (Note) Concurrently Serving as an Independent Director at Other Public Companies Ji Zhao Dr. Zhao received his Ph.D. in EE from the University of California, Irvine, and M.S. and B.S. degrees from Shanghai Jiaotong University.
 Mr. Zhao has over 20 years of experience in the semiconductor industry.
 Prior to joining Parade, Dr. Zhao served as the VP of Engineering at a company that he co-founded, Cerdelinx Technologies, which was acquired by Lattice Semiconductor in 2002.
 Prior to Cerdelinx, Dr. Zhao served in various management positions at Cypress Semiconductor, National Semiconductor, and Trident Microsystems.
-Mr. Zhao does not have any conditions defined in Article 30 of the Company Law. myself, my spouse, relatives within the second degree of relatives (or shares held under the name of third parties): 2,074,430 share and 2.55% Other qualifying conditions for independence are as follows: (4)(5) 0 Ming Qu Dr. Qu received his Ph.D. in EE from Texas A&M University, and M.S. and B.S. degrees from Shanghai Jiaotong University.
-Dr. Qu has over 20 years of semiconductor industry experience and served as Chief Technology Officer at Cerdelinx, which he co-founded prior to Parade.
-Previously he held various positions at National Semiconductor and Sandcraft, Inc. Mr. Qu does not have any conditions defined in Article 30 of the Company Law. myself, my spouse, relatives within the second degree of relatives (or shares held under the name of third parties): 2,023,735 shares and 2.49% 0 Hao Chen Mr. Chen graduated from Huazhong University of Science and Technology with a Bachelor's degree in Computer Science.
-Mr. Chen is the Vice Chairman of Legend Capital.
-He is focused on IT investment for almost two decades.
-Mr. Chen joined Legend Group in 1992, and served as Head of Business Planning.
-He served as General Manager of Legend Advanced System Ltd. (LAS) East China and then Vice President of LAS.
-Mr. Chen has been working in IT industry for over 15 years, with solid experience in business management and operations, and has established extensive network with industry regulators, the government, and large corporations.
-Mr. Chen does not have any conditions defined in Article 30 of the Company Law. myself, my spouse, relatives within the second degree of relatives (or shares held under the name of third parties): 0 share and 0.00% Other qualifying conditions for independence are as follows: (1)(3) 0
+Mr. Zhao does not have any conditions defined in Article 30 of the Company Law. myself, my spouse, relatives within the second degree of relatives (or shares held under the name of third parties): 1,904,930 share and 2.35% Other qualifying conditions for independence are as follows: (4)(5) 0 Ming Qu Dr. Qu has over 20 years of semiconductor industry experience and served as Chief Technology Officer at Cerdelinx, which he co-founded prior to Parade.
+Previously he held various positions at National myself, my spouse, relatives within the second degree of relatives (or shares held under the name of third parties): 1,974,235 shares and 2.43% 0 Darren Huang Mr. Huang holds an MBA from University of Michigan, Ann Arbor and a Mechanical Engineering degree myself, my spouse, relatives within the second degree of relatives (or shares held under the name of third parties): 238,007 shares and 0.29% Other qualifying conditions for independence are as follows: (1)(3) (4)(5)(6)(7)(8)(9)(10)(11)(12) 3